 If you find transferring from a wheelchair into a car difficult, you might want to consider a WAV.
 A WAV is a vehicle that has been specially converted so that you can stay in your wheelchair during the journey, either as a passenger or a driver.
 WAVs come in all shapes and sizes, and there are lots of different seating layouts available.

 WAVs could be a good option if you find transferring from a wheelchair into a car difficult

 Standard features of a WAV normally include:

 - A built-in ramp, or lifts on larger vehicles

 - Access from the side or the back of the vehicle

 - A lowered floor or raised roof to allow enough headroom

 - Wheelchair tie-downs to keep the wheelchair in position inside the vehicle

-For more details take a look at our WAV area.
+For more details, take a look at the WAV area of our website.